UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 The DataCrate specification aims to ensure that packages are as self documenting as possible:

--  Anyone with a Data Crate zip file can unzip it, notice that there is an `index.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.
-DataCrates can also be hosted on web-servers with minimal effort as the index.html file describes the contents.
+-  Anyone with a *DataCrate* zip file can unzip it, notice that there is an `index.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.

 -  Repository managers can put *DataCrates* on the web with the `index.html` file giving a detailed 'peek' inside the dataset.
 (This spec does not deal with showing previews or thumbnails of content but a future version will).

+-  In a *Bagged DataCrate* the metadata files `index.html` and `CATALOG.json` are not in the payload directory, and hence can be changed (for example to update to a new version of DataCrate) without changing the data payload and its checksums.

 In an academic context, it is important to be able to associate data with funded research projects and publications, and desirable to be able to describe the